BenZed/benzed-ts/packages/presenter/markdown/04-templates.md

 # TEMPLATES

 <!-- @Prompt -->
 Templates.
 A Template is essentially a blue print for a folder.
-A

 <!-- @Section clear -->